Is now a good time to buy gold?

 You can buy or invest in gold in a number of ways.
 Popular methods to get direct exposure to the value of gold include investing in gold stocks, investing in gold exchange traded funds (ETFs) and buying gold futures.
 Let’s talk through each of these in turn.

 Firstly, investing in gold stocks.
 This means that you’ll be taking direct ownership of shares in companies that are involved in the gold business.
 Popular companies to invest in are those who mine, process and refine gold into bullion bars.
-To invest in gold stocks, you’ll need to create a share trading account.

 Secondly, investing in gold ETFs.
 This means that you’ll own shares in an exchange traded fund – for example, one designed to mirror the underlying market price of gold as closely as possible.
 Gold ETFs can also track the market price of a collection of gold stocks, or they could track the industry as a whole.
 What an ETF won’t do is give you ownership of gold bars or shares in companies that are directly involved in the gold trade.